 Created as a result of the split of Hewlett Packard into two companies in late 2015, the newly formed Hewlett Packard Enterprise (HPE) helps organizations adapt to modern digital demands—to create secure, cloud-enabled, mobile-friendly infrastructures.
 HPE Software, one of four divisions within HPE, drives a significant percentage of the company’s overall profit.

-At HPE, business units span multiple continents, from the headquarters in Palo Alto, CA to Europe and Asia Pacific.
+At HPE, business units span multiple continents, from the headquarters in Palo Alto, CA to Europe and the Asia Pacific.
 One product team may include members in up to five different locations.

 To scale Agile adoption beyond a few scattered teams would require a more formalized effort and a methodical approach to ensure business continuity.